Follow These Four Steps, and Transform Your Team

 As Kate writes, coaching helps people reach their full potential by helping unlock their thinking.
-This process helps remove mental barriers, including those created by the person being coached.
+Even more, this process helps remove mental barriers, including those created by the person being coached.

-Many definitions of coaching refer to teaching, telling, or advising.
-These imply the coach is an expert of some sort.
-Making Business Matter’s view is clear – this is exactly what coaching is not!
-A coach facilitates learning, using their skills to help individuals improve their performance.
+Now many definitions of coaching refer to teaching, telling, or advising.
+And these imply the coach is an expert of some sort.
+However, Making Business Matter’s view is clear – this is exactly what coaching is not!
+Actually, a coach facilitates learning, using their skills to help individuals improve their performance.

 Making Business Matter’s Coaching Skills Training Course helps managers and leaders focus more energy on the really important stuff.
-The course helps you, as the coach, learn to be fully present in the conversation and ask the questions.
-You work on listening with such a high level of engagement that people know you care.
+Specifically, the course helps you, as the coach, learn to be fully present in the conversation and ask the right questions.
+Furthermore, you work on listening with such a high level of engagement that people know you care.
 As part of the course, you also learn about using the ‘GROW’ coaching model with your teams.

-Making Business Matter’s ‘Executive Coaching’ Training Course also includes elements of the ‘GROW’ model.
+Making Business Matter’s ‘Executive Coaching’ Training Course also includes elements of the GROW Model.
 The course is delivered by people who have worked in UK grocery.
-Their backgrounds are either in supermarkets, or suppliers, or both.
+Their backgrounds are either in supermarkets, suppliers, or both.
 So they understand the challenges grocery people face and can help you overcome them, including by using GROW.

-Using the ‘GROW’ model can produce transformational outcomes.
+All in all, using the GROW Model can produce transformational outcomes.
 But it’s not a magic wand.
 The coach needs to be self-aware and focused.
 Here’s why: